appunite/mockery/README.md

 |> mock([users: 1], "mock value")
 ```

-**Note**: Elixir module names are passed as a string (`"MyApp.UserService`") instead of atoms (`MyApp.UserService`).
-This reduces the compilation time because it doesn't create a link between modules which caused modules to be recompiled too often.
+**Note**: Elixir module names are passed as a string (`"MyApp.UserService"`)
+instead of atoms (`MyApp.UserService`).
+This reduces the compilation time
+because it doesn't create a link between modules which caused modules to be
+recompiled too often.
 This doesn't affect the bahaviour in any way.

 Erlang module names (e.g. `:crypto`) should be passed in the original form (as atoms).